specifiedpro/Sensor-Failure-Detection/README.md

 ## Description

-This repository contains the code for the paper **“Autoencoder-based Detector for Distinguishing Process Anomaly and Sensor Failure”** by Chia-Yen Lee, Kai Chang, and Chien Ho.
+This repository contains the demo code for the paper **“Autoencoder-based Detector for Distinguishing Process Anomaly and Sensor Failure”** by Chia-Yen Lee, Kai Chang, and Chien Ho.
 The study proposes a framework that uses autoencoder-based control limits to dynamically and accurately detect when an observed anomaly is due to the manufacturing process itself, or instead caused by a sensor failure.
 It is validated via numerical simulations and a real-world semiconductor assembly use case.

 ### Abstract